sawicki-rafal/git-course/README.md

 #### Get All Users
 * Endpoint: GET /api/users
-* Description: Retrieves a list of all users.
+* Description: Retrieves a list of all users' information specified by DTO pattern (currently id and username).
+#### Get User By ID
+* Endpoint: GET /api/users/{id}
+* Description: Retrieves information specified by DTO pattern (currently id and username) about user with given id.
 ##### Example Usage
 Use tools like Postman or curl to make a GET request (you can also use your browser):
 ```bash